 Why We Celebrate in the Fall

-Unlike many Pride events across the U.S. held in June, Greensboro Pride takes place in the fall — a conscious decision rooted in both strategy and care:
+Unlike many Pride events across the U.S. held in June, Greensboro Pride takes place in the fall, a conscious decision rooted in both strategy and care: The Piedmont Triad is home to several colleges and universities, and hosting in the fall ensures maximum student and community participation.
+It also helps avoid the often oppressive North Carolina summer heat, creating a safer, more enjoyable experience for all attendees.

 What’s the difference between IMPAQT GSO and Greensboro Pride?

 Think of IMPAQT GSO as the parent of Greensboro Pride.
-They’re part of the same family — IMPAQT GSO organizes and powers Greensboro Pride, along with all the year-round events that bring our community together.
+They’re part of the same family, IMPAQT GSO organizes and powers Greensboro Pride, along with all the year-round events that bring our community together.
 So really, there’s no difference… just different outfits.

 How can my organization or business plan an event with or for IMPAQT GSO?